top of page

 How This Affects Your Care at Kidney MD

-At Kidney MD LLC, we accept Medicare Part B. If you have a Medicare Advantage plan, we provide clear out-of-pocket pricing for visits.
+At Kidney MD LLC, we accept Medicare Part B and bill according to CMS Guidelines.
+If you have a Medicare Advantage plan, we provide clear out-of-pocket pricing for visits.
 Many patients with Advantage plans still choose to see us directly for faster access and longer, unrushed visits.

 👉 Still unsure about your coverage?
 Call our office, and we can walk you through how your Medicare plan works with Kidney MD.